ceiphr/ceiphr.com-v4/content/blog/beveled-corners-with-sass/index.md

 ![Borderlands.com Sprite Map](borderlands-sprite-map.png)

-Using a sprite map for beveled corners can be useful because it will work with much older browsers, since a `background-image` for the sprite map and `flexbox` for connecting them is all you need:
+Using a sprite map for beveled corners can be useful because it will work with much older browsers, since a `background-image` for the sprite map and `flexbox` for connecting sprites is all you need:

 ```scss
 .sprite {